Skip to main content

 The outcomes for foster students, outlined below, are published annually.
 These outcomes and more can be accessed on DataQuest.
 DataQuest is the California Department of Education’s online, public reporting system that provides reports about California’s schools and school districts.
 To find out how to access reports specifically for foster youth on DataQuest, view these Instructions on Accessing Data(DOCX).

-Chronic absence rate is calculated as the percent of students who miss ten percent or more of the days they are expected to attend.
+Chronic absence rate is calculated as the percent of students who miss 10 percent or more of the days they are expected to attend.
+In the 2022-23 school year, 39.2 percent of foster youth students in grades kindergarten through twelve were chronically absent compared to a rate of 24.8 percent for non-foster students.
 Chronic Absenteeism reports are available through DataQuest.

-The stability rates are from a new report that provides a total count of cumulatively enrolled students with an enrollment start date on or after July 1 and on or before June 30 (Adjusted Cumulative Enrollment), a count of students identified as part of the Stability Count (i.e., students with stable enrollments), and a count of students identified as part of the Non-Stability Count (i.e., students without stable enrollments).
+The stability rates are from a report that provides a total count of cumulatively enrolled students with an enrollment start date on or after July 1 and on or before June 30 (Adjusted Cumulative Enrollment), a count of students identified as part of the Stability Count (i.e., students with stable enrollments), and a count of students identified as part of the Non-Stability Count (i.e., students without stable enrollments).
 Students are determined to have a “stable” enrollment during the academic year if the enrollment record is a minimum of 245 consecutive calendar days at the same school without a disqualifying exit.
 The Adjusted Cumulative Enrollment along with the Stability and Non-Stability Count are used to calculate the Stability Rate (Stability Count divided by the Adjusted Cumulative Enrollment) and the Non-Stability Rate (Non-Stability Count divided by the Adjusted Cumulative Enrollment) at the selected entity for the selected population using the available filters.
+In the 2022–23 school year, 66.3 percent of foster youth students had a stable enrollment compared to a rate of 91.3 percent for non-foster students.
 This report is available through DataQuest.

-Downloadable files, which include both state and county level data, can be accessed through the CDE Data and Statistics Student and School Data Files webpage at Foster Youth Enrollment by School Type Data Page.
+Downloadable files, which include both state- and county-level data, can be accessed through the CDE Data and Statistics Student and School Data Files web page at Foster Youth Data Page.

 State Level Accountability for Foster Youth